UniqueNetwork/unique_docs/docs/tutorials/minting/generative-nft.md

 ### 5.3 Create a collection

 We have set the collection metadata in the previous steps.
-Double-check that the name, description, symbol, and attributes fields are filled in `config.js`.
+Double-check that the name, description, and symbol fields are filled in `config.js`.
 Afterward, execute the script.

 ```sh:no-line-numbers
 node 2-create-collection.js